All Episodes

 So let me give you an illustration of this.

-And somebody knocks on somebody's door and the door opens, and the person inside, you know, Senator Obama, as a Jew, I want you to promise to support Israel.
+And somebody knocks on somebody's door and the door opens and the person inside, you know, Senator Obama, as a Jew, I want you to promise to support Israel.

-They're gonna have to pay.
+They're going to have to pay.

-They got an unfair advantage over there.
+They've got an unfair advantage over there.

 Those people are poor.

-Later it's found out that the person asking the question was not a Jew.
+Later, it's found out that the person asking the question was not a Jew.

 That's what they're trying to say today.

-And Obama's answer does not count.
+That Obama's answer does not count.

-Obama, I've been watching him, he's making a speech somewhere today.
+He's making a speech somewhere today.

 He has been focusing in this speech.